Updated on August 30th, 2022 by Bob Ciura

 This best dividend stock selection is from Eli Inkrot of Sure Dividend.

 Verizon Communications is one of the largest wireless carriers in the country, with a network covering ~300 million people and ~98% of the U.S. The security’s dividend has also been covering the cash flow needs of retirees for some time.

 Many might think of the business as a slow grower, but Verizon has shown some impressive results in recent years:

 Source: Verizon Investor Day 2022

 In the 2011 through 2021 period, Verizon has grown its earnings-per-share by 9.6% annually.
 However, over that same period, the dividend per share grew by a compound annual growth rate of just 2.5%, meaning the company’s payout ratio declined substantially over this time frame.
 Today the dividend payment makes up less than half of earnings, allowing for an ample dividend yield, but it also allows the company to reinvest in its business, keep a strong balance sheet, and repurchase shares.

-Moreover, while earnings and dividends have continued to climb, Verizon’s share price has languished to a degree.
+Moreover, while earnings and dividends have continued to climb, Verizon’s share price has languished.
 This makes today’s value proposition more interesting.

-In the Sure Analysis Research Database, we are forecasting the potential for 14.6% annualized total returns over the next five years.
-This is driven by the 5.1% starting yield, 4% expected growth rate and a 7.0% gain from the possibility of a valuation tailwind.
+In the Sure Analysis Research Database, we are forecasting the potential for 16.6% annualized total returns over the next five years.
+This is driven by the 5.8% starting yield, 4% expected growth rate and an 8.7% gain from the possibility of a valuation tailwind.